+There are many types of keyboards available to control these PTZ cameras.
 Some keyboards have a CALL command and others have a SHOT command but they are identical.
-Commands are usually constructed in three parts.
-A keyboard with an Enter key requires <command> <value> <enter>, however other keyboards the enter is combined with the command, so only uses <value> <command>.
+Commands are usually constructed of three parts.
+A keyboard that has an Enter key requires <command> <value> <enter> for example, however other keyboards the enter is combined with the command so only uses <value> <command>.